Jacob Casha

 The former Burdekin Catholic High School student joined the Burdekin Library team in 2025, and was the public face of a number of projects from her position at the library issue desk.

-In early 2025, the State Library of Queensland asked Burdekin Library if they would like to run the Digital Mentors program, being the first library in Queensland to do so.
+Early that year, Burdekin Library became the first library in Queensland to deliver the State Library of Queensland’s Digital Mentors program.
 The program paired young volunteers with older residents to help build confidence with everyday technology, from smartphones to online services.

-Nicole was a major part of the program’s success, coordinating sessions, communicating with participants and troubleshooting problems.
+Ms Cervoni was a major part of the program’s success, coordinating sessions, communicating with participants and troubleshooting problems.
+Meanwhile, her Cricut courses had become a community hit, teaching participants new skills while facilitating friendships and connections.

-Ms Cervoni said that while recognition for these efforts was rewarding, the traineeship itself had already proved a dream come true.
+Ms Cervoni said that while finalist recognition for her efforts was rewarding, the traineeship itself had already proved a dream come true.

 "I have wanted to work at the Burdekin Library since I was little.
 I had been going there since I was a baby, doing Baby Rhyme Time and everything, and I just loved it,” Ms Cervoni said.

-“I was doing work experience at the library before I even got the job, and my mum drove me there every day—an hour drive each way.
+“I was doing work experience at the library before I even got the job [last year], and my mum drove me there every day—an hour drive each way.

 Ms Cervoni now studies primary education in Townsville, where she balances her studies with work.